yangheng95/PyABSA/README.md

 ### Other famous APC models

+There may be some problems in using following models, I will remove some of them in the future.

 - **[LCFS-BERT](modules/models/lcf-bert.py)**

 Phan M H, Ogunbona P O. [Modelling context and syntactical features for aspect-based sentiment analysis[C]](https://www.aclweb.org/anthology/2020.acl-main.293/)//Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
 2020: 3211-3220.